 We start our hike on a wide, flattish path for about ninety minutes to the small settlement of Kyangjuma.
 You will be mesmerized but the view of the high peaks and deep valleys as you walk.
-You will have to remind yourself to stop whenever you want to take photos or admire the vista in front of you.
+Remember to stop whenever you want to take photos or admire the vista.
 The trail starts to descend after your tea break at Kjangjuma until you cross the suspension bridge at Phunki Tenga.
 We have a steep climb of two hours until we reach the ridge where the famous Tengboche Monastery is situated.
 Namche Bazaar-Tengboche monastery [3,870m]

 We will retrace our steps back to Namche Bazaar, reminiscing and admiring the views.
 We stop for lunch at Namche Bazaar, where you can do some souvenir shopping.
-Then, we trek towards Monjo, descending on the steep hill to the high suspension bridge.
-Finally, we will check out of the Sagarmatha National park at Jorsalle.
+Then, we trek towards Monjo, descending the steep hill to the high suspension bridge.
+Finally, we will check out the Sagarmatha National park at Jorsalle.
 We have another night at Jorsalle.

 We have a 5 hours trek to Lukla.
 Try remembering your thoughts at the beginning (if you can remember these parts) and now at the end and compare.
 We celebrate the last night partying with our support crew!
 Overnight Lodge.

 Fly to Manthali and drive back to Kathmandu for 4 hours.
-Your afternoon will be free to either chill out or go for some souvenir hunting in Kathmandu.
+Your afternoon will be free to chill out or go for some souvenir hunting in Kathmandu.

 Note: You pre-book a seat on a direct helicopter flight to Kathmandu for an additional $350 and avoid a 4-5 hour drive from Manthali.